aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/faq/index.md

     The Future: While Opt-In VPCs are powerful, we want to take this further.
 Why not deploy an AWS Service Catalog template which contains the names of all the available opt-in VPCs for the accounts OU, inside each account.
 An account end user could then request a new VPC for their account from the list of available opt-in patterns.
 A user's selection would be sent to a centralized queue for approval (w/auto-approval options), which would result in the opt-in-vpc entry in that account being updated with the end users requested VPC pattern and the personalized VPC being created in the account and attached to the centralized TGW (if part of the pattern).
 This would ensure all VPC's conformed to a set of desirable design patterns, but also allow the end-user community choices based on their desired development and app patterns.
 If you like this idea, please +1 [this](https://github.com/aws-samples/aws-secure-environment-accelerator/issues/738) feature request.

-??? faq "How do I modify and extend the Accelerator or execute my own code after the Accelerator provisions a new AWS account or the state machine executes?"
+??? faq "1.1.12.
+How do I modify and extend the Accelerator or execute my own code after the Accelerator provisions a new AWS account or the state machine executes?"

     #### How do I modify and extend the Accelerator or execute my own code after the Accelerator provisions a new AWS account or the state machine executes?